Slate5/krage/README.md

 ## Installation

-The game works on Ubuntu 18 or later versions, Ruby > 2.4 (Ruby from snap on Ubuntu 19.10 has permission issue, so please use RVM, apt, etc. or run `krage -s` to avoid error messages):
+The game works on GNOME Terminal v3.0 or later and Ruby > 2.4 (tested on Ubuntu and Fedora)\
+Ruby from snap on Ubuntu version 19.10 or later has permission issue (PulseAudio), so please use Ruby from RVM, APT, DNF, etc. or run silent game `krage -s` to avoid error messages:
 ```
 git clone https://github.com/Slate5/krage.git
 cd krage && rake